What is 'Tales Of The Moonsea'?

 necessarily a punishable offense (unless it involves cheating,

-exploiting or otherwise metagaming) it is highly frowned upon, and may
+exploiting or otherwise metagaming) it may

 result in powergaming players being left out of DM quests and plots.